square/bionic/docs/concepts.rst

 .. versionadded:: 0.8.0

+.. note::  This API is intentionally quite minimal; we intend to add additional convenience features based on observed usage patterns.
+If you'd like to add new features, feel free to submit an issue or a PR on GitHub!

 Although Bionic attempts to manage the cache for you automatically, it's sometimes helpful to be able to interact with it directly.
 Bionic provides a basic API for exploring the cache: